 This seaside village is bustling with modern boats while the image above shows the kind of vessel the Normans would have used to cross the seas all those centuries ago.

-The Normans built a settlement here which included this church, just a few hundred metres from the site of the first landing of Norman forces in Ireland.
+The Normans built a settlement here, just a few hundred metres from the site of the first landing of Norman forces in Ireland.

 The Normans built the ‘motte’ to the rear of this site soon after they arrived in the 12th century.
 The stone castle was built later, in the 14th century.